JanVUlrich/viridianlife/src/content/posts/a-viridian-perspective.md

 ---
 title: "Inaugural post: A viridian perspective"
-description: "The self-inflicted challenges of humanity may seem too big so solve, let alone efficiently tackle.
-We're collectively lacking imagination, perseverance, consistency and the motivation.
-What to do?"
+description: "The self-inflicted challenges of humanity may seem too big to solve, let alone even beginning to tackle.
+Potential solutions abound and technological progress is moving ahead full steam, so what is missing?"
-heroImage: "/jpg/viridian-perspective.jpg"
+heroImage: "/jpg/a-viridian-perspective.jpg"
 pubDate: 2024-01-01
 slug: "a-viridian-perspective"
 tags: [Sustainability, "General Thoughts"]